rndr/aioimport/README.md

     await aioimport.import_module("this")  # will asynchronously import module import this  # will be instantaneous since `this` is already in `sys.modules`
     # and you can asynchronously reload it too:
-    await aioimport.reload(this)
+    await aioimport.reload(this)  # (but don't do it unless you 100% know what you are doing)
 ```

 ### How it works

-Module import is done in new thread worker.
+Module import is done in thread worker.

 Be aware of the fact that GIL still exists and technically import is done concurrently rather than in parallel with your code.

 ## Future work

-Currently after your first use of `aioimport` it's workers threads run forever waiting for new imports.
+Currently after your first use of `aioimport` it's workers (threads) run forever waiting for new imports.

 The plan is to have some form of automatic shutdown after some time passes since last import.